SUBSCRIBE TO OUR NEWSLETTER

 Diary studies are great for understanding users long-term.
 They’re also a cheaper and easier alternative to a field study or ethnography.
 Diary studies involve participants keeping logs of actions and thoughts, helping you understand habits, changes over time, motivations, and long-term customer journeys.

 Ethnography is all about observing people in the context of their actual lives.
 It’s great for understanding how people interact with your product outside of a lab environment.
 It can help you consider use cases, problems, and solutions you might not have otherwise.
 Ethnography is a type of field study in which the researchers totally immerse themselves in the participant’s environment.
 The drawback to ethnography is that it is typically costly and time consuming.
+In some cases, you can cut costs by using digital ethnography tools for remote ethnographic research.

 Field studies more broadly encompass any kind of research that was conducted outside of the lab.
 This may include going to a participant’s home for a session to see how your product is used in that context.